-168. Rosenblatt, Aaron, "The Practitioner's Use and Evaluation of Research," Social Work, vol. 13, no. 1 (1968), 53-59.
+Rosenblatt, Aaron, "The Practitioner's Use and Evaluation of Research," Social Work, vol. 13, No. 1 (1968), 53-59.

 In order to determine the value of research for the social work practitioner, a study was done with four groups of social workers.
 The purpose of the study was disguised.
-Data were collected concerning the respondents' use of research in handling difficult cases, the value of research findings for their practice, the helpfulness of research in improving their practice, and the helpfulness of research courses in preparing the respondents for their careers.
-The findings were viewed from four perspectives: 1) the extent to which workers read research articles in treating a difficult case against other alternatives like consulting supervisors or colleagues, 2) workers' ratings of the value of supervision, consultation, and research, 3) workers' ratings of the helpfulness of various experiences (practice pre- and postgraduation, supervision, in-service training, reading) in improving practice, 4) workers' opinions about the helpfulness of research as opposed to other courses in preparation for their career.
+Data were collected concerning the respondent's use of research in handling difficult cases, the value of research findings for his practice, the helpfulness of research in improving his practice, and the helpfulness of research courses in preparing the respondent for his career.
+The findings were viewed from four perspectives: (1) the extent to which workers read research articles in treating a difficult case against other alternatives like consulting supervisors or colleagues, (2) workers' ratings of the value of supervision, consultation, and research, (3) workers' ratings of the helpfulness of various experiences (practice pre- and post-graduation, supervision, inservice training, reading) in improving practice, (4) workers' opinions about the helpfulness of research as opposed to other courses in preparation for their career.